 The evolution of biscuit-making techniques

 As the years went by, biscuit-making techniques evolved.
 In the 17th century, the English developed a biscuit that was made from a mixture of flour, butter, and sugar.
-This biscuit was called a "cookie," and it was a soft, chewy biscuit that was often flavored with chocolate chips or dried fruits.
+This biscuit was called a "cookie," and it was a soft, chewy biscuit that was often flavoured with chocolate chips or dried fruits.

 In the 19th century, the Industrial Revolution brought about significant changes in the way biscuits were made.
 Biscuit-making machines were invented, which made it possible to mass-produce biscuits.
 This made biscuits more affordable and accessible to the general public.